CSC-WebApps/Course/Pages/DOM/uQuery.md

 </html>
 ```

 1. Update the example to select the second id, and then the third id.

-Observe the color of the anchor link change.
+   👀 _Observe the color of the anchor link change._

 2. const links = document.getElementsByTagName('td');